kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 # B417.5   Launch site hazard area

 \(a\) *General.* A launch operator must perform a launch site hazard area analysis that protects the public, aircraft, and ships from the hazardous activities in the vicinity of the launch site.
-The launch operator must evacuate and monitor each launch site hazard area to ensure compliance with §[[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](b)(2) and (b)(3).
+The launch operator must evacuate and monitor each launch site hazard area to ensure compliance with [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§§417.107]](b)(2) and (b)(3).

 \(b\) *Launch site hazard area analysis input.* A launch site hazard area must encompass no less than the following: